 Note: These are real bamboo poles of reasonable quality, grown in the USA.
 Many garden centers carry rolls grass reeds and/or old poles with degraded texture and strength.

-Thicker bamboo poles can be split to use as cover pieces for $7 each.
+Thicker bamboo poles can be split to use as cover pieces for $0.50/foot.

-Those can be cut thinner so they're almost flat and have the backs and sides planed smooth for more intricate reinforcements for $5 each.
+Those can be cut thinner so they're almost flat and have the backs and sides planed smooth for more intricate reinforcements for $2.70/foot.

-Coating with stain, varnish, or other preservative, doubles the price.
+Coating with stain, varnish, or other preservative, adds $1.00/foot to the price.

 These tight bundles of bamboo branches can be used as is or broken open for roofing, insulation, building blocks, fence filler, or materials for art and craft projects.